Wounded Warrior Project Shares Guidance on Claims Assistance Services

 Some predatory claims companies use confusing tactics or ambiguous language in contracts, purposely designed to mislead the veteran.

 If asked to sign a contract, don’t sign it right away.
-Have someone independent of the company look at it.
-WWP’s Benefits Services team or other veterans service organizations can help you understand the contract without charging a fee.
+Have someone independent of the company look at it or align with a VSO, such as WWP’s Benefits Services team, to evaluate and inform you of the free services available.

 2. Watch out for false promises.

-Some unethical companies will refer veterans to a specific doctor, maybe one who isn’t in their area and who they can’t actually visit in-person.
-They may suggest using their medical professionals will help improve a medical claim or guarantee a certain diagnosis.
+Some unethical companies will refer veterans to a specific doctor, suggesting that using their medical professionals will help improve a medical claim or guarantee a certain diagnosis.
 However, veterans will still be required to take a compensation and pension (C&P) exam and submit a Disability Benefits Questionnaire (DBQ), which VA reviews closely.

-Because VA is becoming more proactive in recognizing red flags on the DBQs, it may reject a claim outright or ask the veteran to refile their claim, causing more issues.
+Because VA is becoming more proactive in identifying inaccuracies in DBQs, it may outright reject a claim or ask the veteran to refile, causing more issues.

-A reputable organization will inform the veteran about what type of medical evidence they need and what to expect from the C&P exam so that they can be prepared and provide a thorough and accurate claim.
+A reputable organization will inform the veteran about what type of medical evidence they need and what to expect from the C&P exam, so they can be prepared and provide a thorough and accurate claim.

-4. High “consultant” fees or percentage of payments
+4. Look out for high “consultant” fees or a percentage of payments.

-Unaccredited companies may charge extra fees if a disability rating is increased, regardless of who did the work for the increase.
+Unaccredited companies may charge additional fees if a disability rating is increased, regardless of who performed the work that led to the increase.

 This tip bears repeating.
 There’s likely a reason that an agent or company isn’t accredited with VA, and the reason is unlikely to benefit the veteran.
 Accredited organizations and companies are subject to rules that promote transparency and prevent overcharging.